 - The British Virgin Islands

 There are lots of other countries where you can get residency through your parents or grandparents.
-Significantly, after living there for a while you qualify for a citizenship and a passport.
+Significantly, after living there for a residency period, you qualify for a citizenship and a passport.
 Examples of these are:

 - United Kingdom